Science, Art, Litt, Science based Art & Science Communication

 The Lepidoptera is an order of insects that includes moths and butterflies.
 The larval stages of these insects are called commonly caterpillars and are completely different from their adult moth or butterfly forms, having a cylindrical body with a well-developed head, mandible mouth parts, three pairs of thoracic legs and from none up to five pairs of prolegs.

 Studies have found that some larvae's hairs contain histamine, which can raise small red bumps and cause itching and even pain when it comes into contact with human skin.
+Pain, itching, and a rash are common.
+Blistering and swelling are possible.
+If setae blow into the eyes, eye irritation is expected.

 Histamine is produced by the human body to dilate blood vessels.
 Slight skin swelling can result.
 Histamine is also the substance that causes redness and itching in allergies and bug bites.